top of page

 We’ve formed a team of young physicists, sound artists, and performing artists to embark on Laboratory Resonances, a sound research project exploring the acoustic landscapes of scientific infrastructures—where silence is designed, and noise becomes data.

 Through field recordings inside active research environments—including rooftop antenna decks, nitrogen cooling tanks, computer clusters, and quantum electronics labs—we listen not only to the sounds of machines but to the epistemological systems they sustain.
-Each location becomes a sonic portrait of scientific presence: the hum of helium compressors, superconducting transitions, vibrating floors, and the pulse of computation.
+Each location becomes a sonic portrait of scientific presence: the hum of helium compressors, the resonance of superconducting transitions, the subtle tremors of vibrating floors, and the rhythmic pulse of computation.
+Part poetic document, part acoustic archive, Laboratory Resonances positions listening as a fundamental method to access the invisible infrastructures of scientific labor—revealing their rhythms, textures, and the strange musicality inherent in the pursuit of precision itself.

 Residency at KEK|高エネルギー加速器研究機構, High Energy Accelerator Research Organization – Belle II (2015)